Sunday, July 3, 2016

 poverty as a function of location

-This post was contributed by Dayna Moelleken, a student in my undergraduate social stratification class.
+Contributed by Dayna Moelleken, undergraduate social stratification student.

 The term "American Dream" relates to the assumption that every American can achieve success and prosperity through initiative, determination, and hard work.
 However, could it be that the American Dream is far likelier to be realized among those born into the right family in the right zip code?
 Like most Americans, I believed that if you worked hard and wanted it badly enough, it could be yours.
 Of course I knew that in reality such factors as sex, race, and class background could influence one’s trajectory, but I did not fully appreciate the relevance of location.